 Starting off with RetroArch, the most popular kid on the block.
 Making all the right noises, it supports an extensive list of over 80 emulators through cores.
 You will get the list of cores and the option to download them individually.

-It is the best choice of emulator to play pokemon games on PC
+It is the best choice of emulator to play Pokémon games on PC, Android, iOS, and other platforms.
+RetroArch is versatile when it comes to supporting a wide range of platforms.

-On paper, it has cross-platform support.
+On paper, it has an ordinary cross-platform support.
 But that doesn’t tell the whole story, as it supports over 32 different platforms, including gaming consoles, smartphones, browsers, and more.

 Take advantage of the Netplay for online multiplayer gaming.
 Join or create lobbies to play with others players.
 While we are talking about going online, streamers have their bases covered with Twitch and YouTube direct stream support.